APNA BOARD OF DIRECTORS STUDENT SCHOLARSHIP

 Click here to view a walkthrough of what is entailed in submitting your application.

-New this year!
 While applying for the APNA Board of Directors Student Scholarship, students may also opt in for consideration for an industry-sponsored scholarship.
-The industry-sponsored scholarship will also cover registration for the virtual APNA 34th Annual Conference and a year of membership in APNA.
+The industry-sponsored scholarship will also cover registration for the APNA 35th Annual Conference and a year of membership in APNA.

 Through the new APNA Industry Partner Program, companies have the opportunity to partner with APNA by providing a year-long sponsorship.
 Top tier sponsorships include this scholarship.